HabitatFramework/UserGuide/interface/interface.rst

 Allows users to edit any priority habitats as shown in the figure :ref:`figUIPHW`.

-Click |zoomtable| adjacent to the Priority Habitats table on the Details tab to open the window.
+Click |zoomtable| adjacent to the Priority Habitats table on the Priority tab to open the window.

 .. _figUIPHW: